NVlabs/oscar/README.md

 ## OSCAR
-This repository contains the codebase used in [OSCAR: Data-Driven Operational Space Control for Adaptive and Robust Robot Manipulation](arxiv_link_TODO).
+This repository contains the codebase used in [**OSCAR: Data-Driven Operational Space Control for Adaptive and Robust Robot Manipulation**](https://cremebrule.github.io/oscar-web).

 More generally, this codebase is a modular framework built upon [IsaacGym](https://developer.nvidia.com/isaac-gym), and intended to support future robotics research leveraging large-scale training.